mvolkmann/blog/src/zig.md

     const T = @TypeOf(s);
     // 13 is the length and 0 is the sentinel (terminator) value. try expectEqualStrings(@typeName(T), "*const [13:0]u8");
 }

+test "chars" {
+    const name = [_]u8{ 'M', 'a', 'r', 'k' };
+    // Note the use of & to pass a pointer to the string.
+    // Literal strings are automatically passed by pointer. try expectEqualStrings(&name, "Mark");
+}

 test "multiline" {